- Date of Birth18 Nov 1965

 - BirthplaceOldham, England

-His three sons followed him into rugby, with eldest Joe playing for Sale, Leeds, Leicester Tigers and Northampton, George gaining more than 50 caps for England with Leicester and Bath, and Jacob coaching at National League level.
+His three sons followed him into rugby, with eldest Joe playing for Sale, Leeds, Leicester and Northampton before starting his own coaching career; George gaining more than 50 caps for England and playing Premiership rugby with Leicester and Bath, and Jacob working as attack coach with Loughborough University.

 Mike started his coaching career as player-coach with Bramley in 1999, moving to Oldham a year later while also working in the union code at Dukinfield.